martinholub/jekyll_site/resources.md

 * You have about <a href="https://80000hours.org/" target="blank">80'000 hours</a> of work in your life.
 Have you spent sufficient time to think how you will use it to leave the word a better place?
 This online resource will give you fresh and sometimes pretty surprising perspective.

 ## sports
-* I am an active player of Ultimate (frisbee).
+* I used to be ab active player of Ultimate (frisbee).
 Yep that's correct, the proper name is just "Ultimate", maybe because it is the best sport ever?
 Here are some <a href="https://www.youtube.com/watch?v=cyOjtn9SxP4" target="blank">shots from the sport at its best</a>.

 ## art and related